 Depreciation and amortization.
-Depreciation and amortization expense, excluding Clover House, increased from \$18,874 for the year ended December 31, 2019, to \$21,296 for the year ended December 31, 2020, due to additions to real estate across the portfolio, partially offset by reduced intangibles amortization at the 250 Livingston Street property.
+Depreciation and amortization expense increased from \$23,630 for the year ended December 31, 2020, to \$25,762 for the year ended December 31, 2021, due to additions to real estate across the portfolio, partially offset by reduced intangibles amortization at the Tribeca House property.

 Gain on termination of lease.
-Gain on termination of lease represents the write-off of unamortized assets and liabilities in relation to the termination of a lease at the Tribeca House property.
+Gain on termination of lease represents the write-off of unamortized assets and liabilities in relation to the termination of a lease at the Tribeca House property in 2020.